phun593/Tweet6/README.md

 # tweet6
 This is one of my school assignment.
+Try to  make a version a twitter.

 Requirements: